 This platform if well designed can be used to attain and exploit the prevailing EMR and mobile applications which have improved resources.

-Initially, adoption of this system was met with resistance from clinicians and physicians since it featured products which had minimal input from them.
+Initially, adoption of this system was met with resistance from clinicians and physicians since it featured products that had minimal input from them.
 The new structured mobile EHR systems were therefore structured to reuse services that can retrieve and store mobile applications which have no issues working with EMRs.

 The development of mobile EHR systems involves a structural based mobile solution involving four steps which included: